If your boiler breaks down, should you call a plumber or a heating engineer?

 While many plumbers do possess a number of plumbing qualifications, they are not essential in order to trade as a plumber, meaning that anyone can refer to themselves as a plumber without any formal certifications.
 Although they may be highly experienced in the full range of plumbing such as leaky pipes, dripping taps and dishwasher installation, plumbers are not necessarily qualified to work on a gas boiler.

 Some plumbers are also Gas Safe registered, however, but this should not be expected as standard.
-If you find a plumber who is also offering gas central heating services, check the Gas Safe Register to make sure that they are legally permitted to work with gas.
+If you find a plumber who is also offering gas central heating maintenance services, check the Gas Safe Register to make sure that they are legally permitted to work with gas.